 Spring Art Journal Tutorial with DecoArt

-After a long hiatus, I’m back with a super fun and happy art journal tutorial for you!
-This page comes together really quick and really plays with using lots of mediums to create texture.
+After a long hiatus, I’m back with super fun and happy art journal tutorial for you!
+This page comes together really quickly and really plays with using lots of mediums to create texture.

 Now, this tutorial is for everyone and anyone.
 You can follow the steps and replicate this page completely, or you can take just parts of it to incorporate into your own work.
 I love sharing how-to’s for people who don’t know where to start, aren’t sure of their skills, or just need some direction.
 However, I love it even more when people interpret an idea and make it their own.
 So this tutorial is for all art journalers – take the parts you want, and leave what you don’t!